juaneortiz1/SpringMvcCalculator/README.md

 #### Session Management
 Spring Session is leveraged to manage user sessions securely.
 This ensures that each user interaction with the calculator is isolated and maintains its own calculation state.

-### Deployment Architecture
-The application is deployed on an Amazon EC2 instance, taking advantage of its scalability and reliability.
-The deployment involves packaging the application into a JAR file and transferring it to the EC2 instance.
-It runs on Java 11, ensuring compatibility and performance.

 ### Technologies Used
 - **Java**: The primary programming language for backend development.
 - **Spring Boot**: Provides a robust framework for building web applications, including dependency management and configuration.